 Stigma

 Substance use disorders are some of the most stigmatized mental health disorders globally, making it challenging for people to admit they’re struggling and ask for support.
-People living with a substance use disorder may be perceived as untrustworthy, dangerous or unable to change.
-These stigmas cause many people to experience feelings of shame and hopelessness, which often leads them to prolong care or avoid it altogether.
+People living with a substance use disorder may be perceived as untrustworthy, dangerous, or incapable of change.
+That stigma causes many people to experience feelings of shame and hopelessness, which causes them to delay care or avoid it altogether.
+It's hard to break that cycle without the right support.

 Fear